urbit/docs/reference/hoon-errors.md

 In this section we explore strategies for debugging and understanding what your Hoon code is doing.
-We cover common errors that dojo may spit out, how to turn on debugging mode, and how to use debugging printfs.
+We cover common errors that dojo may spit out, how to turn on debugging and verbose mode, and how to use debugging printfs.
 We conclude with a tutorial on how to understand the stack trace obtained when setting a simple timer app to count one second.